Golf-Scope/update-pr-from-branch-name/README.md

 1. The action extracts the issue ticket number from the branch name using the specified `issue-ticket-regex`.
 2. The PR title is prepended with the issue ticket number like `[GOLF-123]`
-3. The action appends the issue ticket number to the PR body, which will trigger the Jira integration to turn it into a link.
+3. The action appends an issue ticket link to the PR body.

 ## Deploying
 ```bash